dfranx/SPIRV-VM/README.md

 ```

-Before debugging your shader, you have to set up global and uniform variables.
+Before debugging your shader, you have to initialize global and uniform variables.

 To set a single uniform:
 ```c